jparga/py4web_recaptcha3/README.md

 Make sure you have a valid public and secret key from Google reCAPTCHA and a valid token from the user.

-There are keys created only for testing in this demo.

 ## Recaptcha in auth forms